phrenotype/qorm/docs/setup.md

 **Q_MIGRATIONS** : **Relative path** from project root to the ***folder*** where your generated migration files will be kept.

+**Q_PECULIAR_EPOCH** : Epoch in milliseconds for the peculiar id generator.
+Don't change this once you have launched your project.
+**Q_PECULIAR_CUSTOM_ID** : Any number from 0 to 511 (inclusive) that will be used to uniquely create ids for this server.

 ## Step 2
 Then, setup your workspace like this :